mhdchehade/pinspiroy/README.md

+### DEVELOPMENT IS STOPPED, NOW USING DIGIMEND DRIVERS

 ### Pen tablet functionality seems to be broken after a system update on Archlinux.
 Driver still works on Ubuntu 16.04.
 Seems to be an issue with the newer Linux kernel and how uinput interprets BTN\_TOOL\_PEN.
 Downgrading the kernel doesn't seem to fix the issue, may have to recompile the uinput module from an older kernel (<4.11) manually.

 # pinspiroy 950